Zap (ZAP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zap Historical Price

-According to the latest data gathered on Zap live price page, the current price of Zap is 0.00138489USD.
-The circulating supply of Zap(ZAP) is 460.00M ZAP , giving it a market capitalization of $637.05K.
+According to the latest data gathered on Zap live price page, the current price of Zap is 0.00140773USD.
+The circulating supply of Zap(ZAP) is 460.00M ZAP , giving it a market capitalization of $647.56K.

 The Zap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZAP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.